-How to Add PHP Code to WordPress Post or Page
+Adding PHP to WordPress: How to Add Code into Any Post or Page

 Looking to know how to run PHP code on a WordPress post or page?
 You’ve come to the right place.
 Here, we will uncover how to add PHP to a WordPress page or post so you can improve their functionality.